Arranged marriage: Bride-wealth

 In many cultures, particularly in parts of Africa and the Middle East, daughters are valuable on the marriage market because the groom and his family have to (not must) pay cash or property for the right to marry the daughter.
-This is termed as bride-wealth and locally by various names such as Lobola and Wine Carrying.
+This is referred to as "bride-wealth" or by various names such as "lobola" and "wine carrying".
 The bride-wealth is typically kept by the bride's family, after the marriage, and is a source of income to poor families.
-The brothers, father, and male relatives of the bride typically take keen interest in arranging her marriage to a man who is willing to pay the most wealth in exchange for the right to marry her.
+The brother(s), father, and male relatives of the bride typically take keen interest in arranging her marriage to a man who is willing to pay the most wealth in exchange for the right to marry her.

 Religion

 Some religious denominations recognize marriages only within the faith.
 Of the major religions of the world, Islam forbids marriage of girls of a devout parent to a man who does not belong to that religion.
 In other words, Islam forbids marriage of Muslim girls to non-Muslim men, and the religious punishment for those who marry outside might be severe.
 This is one of the motivations of arranged marriages in Islamic minority populations in Europe.

 Arranged marriage is practiced by members of the Apostolic Christian Church, an Anabaptist denomination of Christianity:

 Since religion is important in the Hindu community, parents often find spouses that have the same religion for their children.
 When two people with different religions fall in love, one must convert to the other's religion, forsaking their own.
 It is socially unacceptable for people to intermarry, which is why parents arranging a marriage for their children will make sure they marry someone from the same faith.
 Hindus favor religious segregation, so many of them do not keep friendships with those from other religions.
-A study shows that 45% of Hindus only have friends who have the same religion as them and 13 percent have friends with different religions.
+A study shows that 45% of Hindus only have friends who have the same religion as them and 13% have friends with different religions.
 This trains children to only desire to be around those of the same religion since intermingling of religious friendships and marriages are not too common.
 Furthermore, the people must marry within their caste system and most have a specific type of religion.
 They are taught this from a young age and it is considered one of the most important rules.
 When love outside of a person's caste happens, the parents sometimes threaten to kill the lover.
 Families fear of the opinions of the public is another reason why parents forbid their children from marrying outside their caste.
 The lowest, known as the untouchables, are seen as unclean and they are not even allowed to walk past someone from a higher caste because of fear that they will defile them.